 Let’s put it another way.
 Do you think it is wise to speak Chinese to an Italian, and expect to have your message conveyed?
-That is what happens when we speak in a love language that is different from the one our partner understands!
-This is the premise of Dr. Gary Chapman’s five love languages, out of which, today, we look at the language of physical touch.
-We got in touch with Psychotherapist Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, to understand this form of expression of love.
+That is what happens when we speak in a love language that is different from the one our partner understands.
+There are many different types but if your partner is constantly looking for warm hugs or some kind of physical closeness, it is clear that you love someone whose love language is physical touch.

+It’s Dr. Gary Chapman who introduced the world to the concept of the five primary love languages, out of which, today, we look at the language of physical touch.
+We spoke to psychotherapist Dr. Aman Bhonsle (Ph.D., PGDTA), who specializes in relationship counseling and Rational Emotive Behavior Therapy, to understand this form of expression of love.
 We asked him what physical touch means and how important it is to someone who speaks this language.
 He also talked to us about the importance of learning your partner’s love language.

 Related Reading: 40 Relationship Affirmations To Use For Your Love Life

 Care must be taken to not assume that your partner would appreciate all kinds of touch.
 Similarly, physical touch in relationships should not be seen as a free pass to initiate sexual touch.
-Sexual touch is just a small part of this tactile way of expressing of love.
+Sexual touch is just a small part of this tactile way of expressing love.

 Physical Touch In Long-distance Relationships

 It is abundantly clear that this love language requires the contact of skin, and body-to-body closeness.
 But what about when two people are physically not present together?
 What happens when you or your dear half lives in a different city, away from you?

 Dr. Bhonsle addresses the core of this paradoxical question.
 “Physical touch in a long-distance relationship is what is called a practical or a logistical problem.
 You can’t take a flight to another time zone every time you want to give or receive a hug.
 It all boils down to creating a workable schedule.”